Firebacks

 Description: Rectangular central panel with bead edging all round, pictorial representation of the Annunciation by the Angel Gabriel to the Virgin Mary, the angel carries a lily, Mary kneels at a desk, between them is a basket, above them a dove descends from clouds amid sunbeams, to the left is an arch, in the centre a bed, and to the right a window and a canopy; above the panel is a bead-edged arch with a central scallop shell and a floral swag suspended from scrolls; arched rectangular shaped border with fillet edging, a cascade of leaves and fruit (inc. apples, grapes, pears and pomegranates) descending from a wreath, at the base two cartouches conjoined by a scallop shell and containing the inscription; on top a scallop shell between two dolphins.

-Notes: Whole pattern.
-A common fireback design originating in the Siegerland of north Germany and made for the Dutch market.
+Notes: A common fireback design originating in the Siegerland of north Germany and made for the Dutch market.
 A good clear casting.
-The illustration is probably drawn from V. Solis, 'Biblische Figuren'.
+The illustration is copied from Virgil Solis, 'Biblische Figuren',1562.

 Copies of this fireback are known.